animatedmax/spring-data-geode/src/main/markdown/reference/serialization.md

 <div class="paragraph">

-This chapter discusses the various ways in which {sdg-name} simplifies and improves {data-store-name}'s custom serialization in Java.
+This chapter discusses the various ways in which Spring Data for GemFire simplifies and improves GemFire's custom serialization in Java.

 </div>